umd-db/cmsc424-fall2025/project4/README.md

 We will be using the same environment as the previous project.

+**NOTE**: We highly recommend using IntelliJ for this project, as it tends to handle Maven projects better than Eclipse.

-Again, for this project, we highly recommend you install/use an IDE like [Eclipse](https://www.eclipse.org/downloads/).
+Like project3, we recommend you install/use an IDE.
+Here are some popular options:
+1. [IntelliJ](https://www.jetbrains.com/idea/download) (download the community edition).
+Open the project4 folder and choose "maven project" when prompted.
+You may also see a "JDK is not defined" warning when opening a file.
+Click "Setup JDK" and "Download JDK" to set the project up.
+IntelliJ is known to be slow during startup, so it may take a while for it to finish initializing.
+2. [Eclipse](https://www.eclipse.org/downloads/).
 In Eclipse, import this project with: File > import > maven > existing maven project.
+3. An editor of your choice such as VS Code.
+Note that you may need to manually [install OpenJDK](https://adoptium.net/temurin/releases/), [download maven](https://maven.apache.org/download.cgi), and [install maven](https://maven.apache.org/install.html) in order to run the project locally.
+Alternatively, you can use the `mvnw` file in the project directory to set up maven for you.
+TAs may only be able to provide limited assistance if you choose this route since the setup process varies by person and by editor.

 Alternatively, you can run the project within a Docker environment, which can be started with the following command.
 Make sure that the current directory is the directory of the project: